 And voila, you can now see all the items from the CSV in the roadmap's Items Table.

-You've now seen how all roadmaps in Roadmunk start out with the three default fields: Items, Description, and Date.
+You've now seen how all roadmaps in Roadmunk start out with the two default fields: Items and Date.
 You've also seen how other fields are added to a roadmap through a data import.
 What's next is for you to see how to add a field to a roadmap manually.
 To do that, go to the next step in the tutorial, Step 3.
 Add and create fields.